What is a Gantt Chart - Learn Gantt Charts with Useful Examples

 What is a Gantt Chart - The Basic Definition

-To be simple, a Gantt chart is a kind of colored-bar visual presentation of a series of breakdown scheduled tasks over a certain period.
+To put it simply, a Gantt chart is a kind of colored-bar visual presentation of a series of breakdown scheduled tasks over a certain period.
 The horizontal axis represents the total time span and task sequence based on daily, weekly or monthly frequency, while the vertical axis shows the specific tasks that need to be completed.
 Project managers use such charts to update and monitor resources and team members along the way to achieve the final goal.
-You can click on the chart below to see more details.

 No matter how complex a project can be, the Gantt chart can be broken into five main parts: